-The story and life of a rescue dog, our rescue dog.
+This is the life story of a rescue dog, our Best Friends rescue dog.
 When we met, I had no idea how much you would change our lives for the better.
-Our time together was short but had a huge impact.
-Today is the one year anniversary of your passing.
+Our time together was short but continues to have a lasting impact.

 We met at Best Friends Animal Society, a place that was on my bucket list after seeing their National Geographic “Dog Town” series.
 We scheduled a tour and then randomly checked their website for puppies available for adoption.
 There you were!
 Without hardly thinking, we submitted our adoption paperwork.
 It was late in the evening.
 The next morning during the tour, we got a call from the Best Friends Adoption Specialist.
 Our cell service was sketchy, so we could not connect.
 We were so nervous that we would miss the opportunity.
 But then…

 From that day forward, life was full of lessons, adventures, and love.
 You taught us patience, how to work together, to take breaks, to enjoy daily walks.
 You literally made us laugh every single day.
 Your personality was larger than life.
 You loved to travel and road trips.
 Every hotel, every new location, was a place to discover and explore.
 You climbed on every table and chair even when you were too big to fit.
 You loved sitting on the lawn chairs in the backyard and taking it all in.